How I Got Into a Fight with a Doctor

 His doctor was not concerned about the full-body problem which was disrupting both of our lives.
 He talked extremely slowly, as if he himself was impaired… and asked Sam some irrelevant questions about things, they talked about things that were not even troublesome.
 It felt like he was just trying to fill an hour’s worth of time, but as you can imagine, Sam had pressing and urgent symptoms that he wanted addressed.
 Neither one of us came in fight mode, we came in with hope, desperate for help.

-About 45 minutes into the appointment, doc ‘called me out’ for interrupting him and made a “shh” sign.
-It felt confrontational on his part, after all, we pay $350 per hour and I was just trying to redirect his focus to the disturbing symptoms, not some incidental finding on the latest lab that he deemed important.
+About 45 minutes into the one-hour appointment, doc ‘called me out’ for interrupting him and made a “Shh” sign!
+It felt confrontational on his part, after all, we pay $350 per hour and I was just trying to redirect his focus to the disturbing symptoms, not some incidental finding on the a lab report.
 We only have an hour together.
-I wanted to punch him!
+I wanted to beat his ass, and I bet I could!

 Sam was experiencing a serious drug-induced reaction needing immediate intervention, yet the doctor outright refused to discontinue the antibiotic because that would “introduce a new variable.”
 And likewise, I resisted introducing the variable of my shoe to his forehead!
 Just how long should you watch your loved one suffer before you fight with the doctor?